mlacs-developers/mlacs/docs/source/tutorial/langevin_tutorial.rst

 .. literalinclude:: ../../../examples/Langevin_Cu300K.py
     :lines: 34-36

-Now, we can create the three main objects of a MLACS simulation the Mlip object for the calculation of descriptors and the potential fitting (mlip), the State object for the sampling method (state) and the Calculator defined as the reference (calc).
+Now, we can create the three main objects of a MLACS simulation:

+    - the Mlip object to compute descriptors and to fit the potential (mlip).
+    - the State object to define the sampling method (state).
+    - the Calculator object to compute the energies, forces and stresses (calc).
 In this case, we use an effective medium theory calculator for simplicity and rapidity.

 .. literalinclude:: ../../../examples/Langevin_Cu300K.py
     :lines: 38-47